SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

                                         deconvolve_taper='tukey')
         clean, residual, restored = arlexecute.compute(continuum_imaging_list, sync=True)

-The function :py:mod:`processing_components.support_components.arlexecute.arlexecute.set_client` must be called before defining any components.
+The function :py:mod:`processing_components.component_support.arlexecute.arlexecute.set_client` must be called before defining any components.
 If use_dask is True then a Dask graph is constructed for subsequent execution.
 If use_dask is False then the function is called immediately.
-The pipeline component :py:mod:`processing_components.pipelines.pipeline_components.continuum_imaging_component` is itself assembled using the :py:mod:`processing_components.support_components.arlexecute.arlexecute.execute function`.
+The pipeline component :py:mod:`processing_components.pipelines.pipeline_components.continuum_imaging_component` is itself assembled using the :py:mod:`processing_components.component_support.arlexecute.execute` function.

 The functions for creating graphs are: